jmoten212/nba-playoff-stats-api/README.md

 <h3>Future Improvements</h3>
 <ul>
   <li>Add unit and integration tests</li>
-  <li>Add all players from each team and a way to search and request a specific player's stats</li>
+  <li>Add all players from each playoff team and a way to search and request a specific player's stats</li>
-  <li>Add a couple more variations of how the stats are displayed - table, charts, etc.</li>
+  <li>Add more variations of how the stats are displayed - table, charts, etc.</li>
   <li>Improve accessibility</li>
 </ul>